Jeffrey Marples: San Francisco Real Estate Agent at Marker Luxury Properties

 Though not guaranteed, information and statistics in this article have been acquired from sources believed to be reliable.

 The downtown Hayes Valley neighborhood boasts fun shopping in boutiques, great restaurants, and a lively atmosphere.
-Some of the most interesting newer construction condo midrises can be found here.
+Some of the most interesting contemporary midrises can be found here.

 Located in the heart of Hayes Valley, Fulton 555 offers condominiums with a heightened level of modern style.
 This chic development features everything a sophisticated urban homeowner could want, including a rooftop deck, a resident's lounge, a dog park, meeting facilities and a bicycle workstation.
 It also offers the entire neighborhood the unique amenity of a street-level grocery market.

 Fulton 555 offers Jr., one and two-bedroom flats ranging from 536 to 1195-SF, plus one, two ...

 400 Grove has a style all its own in the Hayes Valley arts district, steps away from the Symphony and some of San Francisco's most trendsetting culinary destinations.
 This decidedly modern development features sustainable redwood siding and a bamboo grove courtyard, while its angled architectural overhangs echo the neighborhood's many Victorian structures.

 Junior 1 bedroom condos at 400 Grove start at 428 SF.
 1 bedroom condos start at 603 SF and 2 bedroom units start at 905 SF. ...

 # Active Listings 43 Min Price $196,000 Max Price $2,099,000 Avg Price $896,535 PPSFT $1,064